Editor syntax highlighting & navigation β VS Code & JetBrainsΒΆ

 }

-A real IntelliJ Platform plugin with its own lexer, so it reproduces the VS Code colours exactly, including macro-call (gold) vs macro-definition (cyan), labels, constants, and the rest — things the TextMate route can’t do in JetBrains.
+A native IntelliJ Platform plugin with its own lexer, so it reproduces the VS Code colours exactly, including macro-call (gold) vs macro-definition (cyan), labels, constants, and the rest β things JetBrainsβ built-in TextMate engine canβt do.

 Open any